 Sometimes places off the beaten track make for great adventures.
 You could discover one on this site which according to the site’s own words is a collaborative project with the goal of cataloging all of the singular, eccentric, bizarre, fantastical, and strange out-of-the-way places that get left out of traditional travel guidebooks and are ignored by the average tourist.
 Exploring places by category is the way to go here.

 If you are wondering why we left out a site like Lonely Planet, then worry not.
 The so well known international backpackers’ site as well as a few others has been covered in a previous article on The Best Free Online International Travel Guides.
-Just goes to show that we have your back covered when it comes to travel, hotels, and flights.

 Are you packed?